Merricx/blasto/README.md

 -	German
 -	Spanish

-*Quadgram statistics for the above languages are generated from <a href="http://practicalcryptography.com/">practicalcryptography.com</a><br>.
+*Quadgram statistics for the above languages are generated from <a href="http://practicalcryptography.com/">practicalcryptography.com</a> and compressed using <a href="https://github.com/liftoff/pyminifier">pyminifier</a>.

 # Installation